braek/legoirblaster/README.md

 You can control LEGO® Power Functions with this Flask application if you install it on a Raspberry Pi.

+~~There's more information about this project in this [blog post](http://www.braek.be/2017/12/06/lego-power-functions-trains-raspberry-pi.html).~~

-There's more information about this project in this [blog post](http://www.braek.be/2017/12/06/lego-power-functions-trains-raspberry-pi.html).
+There's more information about this project in this [archived blog post](post/2017-12-06-lego-power-functions-trains-raspberry-pi.md).

 ## Video